• Skip to primary navigation

 Add sliced shiitake mushrooms to a medium high pan with a little oil.

-Cook shiitakes until golden brown (~4-5 minutes), stirring once or twice.
+Cook shiitake mushrooms until golden brown (~4-5 minutes), stirring once or twice.

 Don't disturb the pan too much or the mushrooms will steam and not brown.